DriveCode: Domain Specific Numerical Encoding for LLM-Based Autonomous Driving: Related Work

 \subsection{Numerical Encoding Methods}

 In recent years, substantial efforts have been devoted to improving the numerical understanding capabilities of large language models \cite{lee2023teaching,shen2023positional,schwartz2024numerologic,zhang2025safeauto,golkar2023xval,alberts2024interleaving}.
 In parallel, theoretical analyses have examined how LLMs internally represent numbers, uncovering linear subspace structures \cite{el2025geometry,zhu2025language}, sublinear spacing patterns \cite{kadlvcik2025pre}, and intrinsic limitations of continuous numerical embeddings \cite{davies2025language}.
-NumeroLogic \cite{schwartz2024numerologic} introduced a simple yet powerful encoding, which prefixes numbers with their digit-length (e.g., \{2:42\}).
+NumeroLogic~\cite{schwartz2024numerologic} introduced a simple yet powerful encoding, which prefixes numbers with their digit-length (e.g., \{2:42\}).
 This format embeds structural information and implicitly prompts the model to recognize place values in arithmetic tasks.
-However, as early digits carry little information for training, long numbers are still hard to predict accurately.
-SafeAuto \cite{zhang2025safeauto} attempts to address this by introducing a Position-Dependent Cross-Entropy (PDCE) loss, which softens token-level supervision to better respect place-value semantics, but challenges remain—particularly in numerical reasoning tasks such as arithmetic carry-over (e.g., ``9.9'' vs ``10.0''). xVal \cite{golkar2023xval} embodies numbers by replacing traditional discrete tokens with a unified ``[NUM]" token, whose embedding is scaled by the actual number.
-This preserves numerical continuity, but directly multiplying embeddings by actual numbers may destabilize feature norms and break the balanced representation space shared with textual tokens.
-Our proposed method goes further by treating numbers as a dedicated modality with specialized input encoding and output regression, improving both numerical precision and inference efficiency.
+However, it mainly modifies the textual encoding format without changing the model architecture, and still relies on discrete token prediction for numerical generation.
+SafeAuto \cite{zhang2025safeauto} attempts to address this by introducing a Position-Dependent Cross-Entropy (PDCE) loss, which softens token-level supervision to better respect place-value semantics, but challenges remain—particularly in numerical reasoning tasks such as arithmetic carry-over (e.g., ``9.9'' vs ``10.0''). xVal~\cite{golkar2023xval} embodies numbers by replacing traditional discrete tokens with a unified ``[NUM]'' token, whose embedding is scaled by the actual number.
+However, this magnitude-scaling design is less straightforward to directly plug into pretrained pre-norm LLMs/MLLMs, where LayerNorm/RMSNorm may attenuate numerical information encoded only by embedding amplitude.
+Moreover, in its standard formulation, xVal uniformly replaces numerical values with [NUM], whereas some digit-bearing expressions in driving prompts may function as lexical or template-level text rather than quantities for numerical reasoning.
+Our proposed method goes further by treating driving-relevant numerical quantities as a dedicated modality through a learnable number projector and a number head, improving both numerical precision and inference efficiency.